Get a Prescription for Trelegy Online

 Can I take Trelegy every other day?

 No, Trelegy should not be taken every other day unless specifically directed by your healthcare provider.
-Changing the dosing frequency without your doctor's approval may affect its effectiveness in controlling your condition.
+It is typically prescribed as a once-daily medication for the long-term management of chronic obstructive pulmonary disease (COPD) and asthma.

 -edith bien aime